I agree with the terms and conditions.

 31st Marine Expeditionary Unit.
 Navy presence on Okinawa includes

 U.S. Naval Hospital Okinawa on Camp Foster.
-Naval facilities are physically located throughout Okinawa (on Kadena Air Base, Camp Shields and White Beach Naval Facility).
+Naval facilities are physically located throughout Okinawa (on Kadena Air Base, Camp Shields, and White Beach Naval Facility).
 There is also a significant Air Force and Army presence on Okinawa located at Kadena Air Base and Torii Station.
+Among what is available on Okinawa, please know that there are Off-Limits Establishments and Areas that are outlined in the IIIMEF/MCIPAC-MCBBBul 5800.

 In the event of an emergency conditions on Okinawa caused by a natural disaster or crisis, all non-essential personnel may be evacuated off-island.

-Visit our Information and Referral with Relocation Services webpage to sign up for our workshops, find out about our locations, and hours of operation.
+Visit our Information, Referral and Relocation Services webpage to sign up for our workshops, find out about our locations, and hours of operation.

 Military OneSource webpage is a central hub and go-to-place for the military community.
 Find out more about benefits and prepare for the big stuff – deployments, reintegration, moves, parenthood, retirement, managing finances and much more.